data-clash/flight-data-analysis/README.md

 For Jupyter notebook to successfully convert notebook to slides you will need reveal-3.5.js and output_toggle.tpl file (Source: https://github.com/damianavila/blog/blob/master/posts/hide-the-input-cells-from-your-ipython-slides.ipynb)

+Unzip the reveal.js folder and place it in the same folder as the jupyter notebook you want to convert to slides to get the slide conversion.

 I have included both in this project.

 > Use the following command to convert jupyter notebook to slides: